sammck-go/wstunnel/README.md

     wstunnel receives a normal HTTP request.
 Useful for hiding wstunnel in plain sight.

+		--noloop, Disable clients from creating or connecting to "loop" endpoints.

     --socks5, Allow clients to access the internal SOCKS5 proxy.
 See wstunnel client --help for more information.